Jeep Grand Cherokee: Fourth generation (WK2; 2011)

 The fourth-generation WK2 Grand Cherokee went on sale in summer 2010 as a 2011 model.
 It was unveiled at the 2009 New York Auto Show.
 In 2009, during its development, Chrysler management used it as an example of future products to convince United States, federal regulators of Chrysler's future viability, for the purpose of requesting a federal loan.
 This culminated in the Chrysler Chapter 11 reorganization that same year.

 Like previous generations, the WK2 Grand Cherokee chassis is a steel unibody.
 Unlike previous generations, it features four-wheel independent suspension for better on-road handling.
 The WK2 and 2011 Durango use a Chrysler-designed and engineered platform/chassis that Mercedes-Benz later used for the Mercedes-Benz W166 series.
-The Chrysler-designed platform was part of the DaimlerChrysler engineering projects that were to launch the WK2 Grand Cherokee with the Mercedes-Benz ML to follow.
+The Chrysler-designed platform was part of the DaimlerChrysler engineering projects that were to launch the WK2 Grand Cherokee, with the Mercedes-Benz ML to follow.

 Engine choices include the all-new 3.6 L Pentastar V6 and 5.7 L Hemi V8.
 The Hemi V8 retains the Multiple Displacement System (MDS) that shuts down four cylinders in low-power driving situations.
 The V8 included a multi-speed automatic transmission featuring Electronic Range Selection (ERS) to manually limit the high gear operating range.
 Trailer towing is rated 7400 lb for Hemi models and 6800 lb for Pentastar models.
 A 3.0 L turbocharged diesel V6 developed and built by Fiat Powertrain Technologies and VM Motori (with Multijet II injection) rated at 177 kW and 550 Nm of torque offered in export markets from mid-2011.
 The new 3.0 L CRD turbodiesel engine is available in European markets as 140 kW low-power version.

-The new Grand Cherokee SRT8, which started production on July 16, 2011, is equipped with a 470 hp 6.4 L Hemi V8 engine.
+The Grand Cherokee SRT8, which started production on July 16, 2011, is equipped with a 470 hp 6.4 L Hemi V8 engine.
 Jeep claims the new SRT8 gets 13 percent better fuel economy than its predecessor.

 For the 2022 model year, Jeep marketed the outgoing Grand Cherokee WK2 alongside the all-new Grand Cherokee WL model as the Grand Cherokee WK (not to be confused with the Grand Cherokee (WK), which was produced from 2005 until 2010).
 The lineup is condensed to base Laredo "E", mid-level Laredo "X", and range-topping Limited trims, with the only engine option being the base 3.6 L Pentastar V6 gasoline engine.